 Mr. Ditto came to Chicago via the Urban Teachers Corps and DePaul University’s Center for Urban Education after serving in various capacities with the United States Peace Corps in Kenya, East Africa and Uganda, East Africa.
 He has served for the last eight years as the principal of Andrew Jackson Language Academy.
 Most recently he serves in the role of CEO Administrator for School Transformation for Chicago Public Schools.
 He believes that elementary education is the process by which students discover, develop and share their gifts and talents.

 Ms. Langley is a Clinical Psychologist who specializes in working with children, adolescents and their families.
-She is currently the Director of Developmental Disabilities and Special Needs services at a group practice in Oak Brook, IL and maintains a private practice in Chicago.
+She is currently the founder and owner of a group practice with locations in Chicago and Westchester.
 She has extensive experience working in school settings, including therapeutic day schools, and frequently consults with teachers and other school personnel to address the needs of students.
 She holds a Doctorate of Psychology from the Illinois School of Professional Psychology and a B.S. in Psychology and Sociology from the University of Wisconsin-Madison.